 1. Walking in the front door like...

-3. However, there's always making plans with all of your old high school friends
+3. However, you can always make plans with all of your old high school friends.

 It's OK, maybe you can just stay home and decorate.